 Skyla Caldwell, A.R.A.D.
 (Associate of the Royal Academy of Dance), trained at the Charlotte School of Ballet under Gay Porter Speer and The Point Park Conservatory in Pittsburgh, PA as a scholarship student under the direction of Robert Munoz.
 Skyla has danced for NCDT as an apprentice under Salvatore Aiello and Jerry Kumery.
 Caldwell has also danced at the National Ballet of Cuba under Laura Alonzo in Havana, Cuba, and is associated with the Royal Academy of London.
 Caldwell danced with numerous companies and has choreographed and taught for many companies in Charlotte and surrounding areas.

 Alex White is a New York native raised in the south Bronx.
 He attended UNCC as a nursing major.
 A lover of all things active, he played basketball, ran track and boxed competitively.
 He eventually found his true love of the arts.
 Alex has been a part of many major productions including the movie, Alvin and the Chipmunks, along with a host of Broadway shows (most recently The Lion King) and toured with Disney.
-He has been teaching in the southeast region for the past four years at numerous dance studios in the Charlotte area.
+He has been teaching since 2016 at numerous dance studios in the Charlotte area.
 He has also trained traditional African dance, ballet, jazz, and most notably, hip hop since 2012.